erikpukinskis/bitver.se/readme.md

       program: '21/scots-proverbs',
       branch: 113,
       checks: 1,
-      count: 100
+      cap: '100/day'
       expiration: 1440
+      payout: 0.01
       inputs: [
         {source: '91vv', amt: 79}
       ],
-    }
+    } (signature gg98)

 A bouty just means you're putting up some money for the network to do something.
 The bounty has several required properties.

 **program** is a reference to what you want people to do.
 In this you're asking for the `scots-proverbs` program. `21` is just a reference to where the program is stored.
 That's discussed in the "Blocktree" chapter later on.
+The root of the program can also be an identity, like `erik/scots-proverbs`.

 **branch** is a reference to where in the Blocktree the bounty can be fulfilled.

 **checks** is the number of times the results of the program need to be verified.

-**count** is how many times you're paying for the program to run.
+**cap** is how many times you're paying for the program to run in a given time period.

+**payout** is the payout per transaction.
+So the bounty will be spent at a rate of `payout` &times; `cap` per day.

 **expiration** is the number of minutes you want the bounty to run for.